Copyright 1994 - 2018 Bill's Bible Basics

 Genesis 1:2, KJV

-Whereas God's Spirit had previously moved close to the Earth in order to create life, with the above statement, it appears that the Lord is saying that He was soon going to withdraw Himself, and thus remove His life-giving Spirit -- that is, the breath of life -- in order to destroy everything that He had previously created.
+Whereas God's Spirit had previously moved close to the Earth in order to create life, with the above statement that is found in Genesis chapter six, it appears that the Lord is saying that He would eventually stop pleading with humankind to repent, that He would withdraw Himself, and thus remove His life-giving Spirit -- that is, the breath of life -- and that He would eventually destroy everything that He had previously created.
 Some people -- myself included -- are of the opinion that Genesis 6:3 is stating that the Flood was going to occur exactly one hundred and twenty years after this statement was made; thus fulfilling the Lord's Words.
 The main point to consider is that when it finally came time for judgment, the Lord withdrew Himself and His Spirit, and that is why we are told that everything with breath died, as we see here:

 "And, behold, I, even I, do bring a flood of waters upon the earth, to destroy all flesh, wherein is the breath of life, from under heaven; and every thing that is in the earth shall die . . .
 All in whose nostrils was the breath of life, of all that was in the dry land, died."